 The Marrone design process simply put is incredible, I was so impressed with their work and intensive approach to get things right.
 Armando Pujatti is “one of a kind” in the business.
 After my experience with Menu systems, I heard from a hotel owner in Amalfi coast that they were bidding for their new kitchen project.
 I thought to myself it’s a small world, hard to believe the arrogance of some employees.
 However, I doubt Menu systems could have matched the rigorous design process I put Marrone through.

 I couldn’t have spent more hours discussing details down to the millimeter.
 That’s what it takes to get perfection, and only the owner can dedicate the appropriate time to getting it right.
 When we finished the design and I visited the factory when we decided to powder coat the Stainless Steel in a white finish to match the feeling of the anatomy’s space.
 Don’t be fooled by the white baked finish because it is heavy gauge stainless steel, tough and very durable.

-The final details of the wok design was finally accomplished by Armando’s persistence to get me the right knee lever.
+The final details of the wok design were finally accomplished by Armando’s persistence to get me the right knee lever.
 He installed hot water at the wok station so I can cook continually without losing the intense heat of the wok.
 Hot water is key to the wok work and the depression at the wok allows a good flow and easy ergonomics.
-The front side has a trough and the debris and excess water flows into the drain which works perfectly.
+The front side has a trough and the debris and excess water flow into the drain which works perfectly.